igorsteinmacher/INF502-Fall2020/assignments/01_git.md

 ```

 11. Now repeat item 9, but proceed with the manual merge (Editing B.py).
-All implemented methods are needed.
+All implemented functions are needed.
 Explain your procedure
 ```